k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/08_using_actors_in_boadway_flows.md

 ![image](images/08_link_type_1.PNG)

-3. Click the connection line to set Varargs to OFF and check the impact on the flow.
+3. Click the connection line to set the Varargs to OFF and check the impact on the flow.

 ![image](images/08_link_type_vararg.PNG)